factubsio/BubbleBuffs/README.md

 		also adds support for a speed scale for tactical "homm-style" combat settings are adjusted using the native game settings window (ugly unity mod manager go away!)

+	Army Disband button
+		You can't disband armies that have generals

 Acknowledgments: